 Plant selections informed by biogeographical and ecophysiological trait data can greatly reduce the risk of green facade failure in new building constructions and building retrofits.

-This work will contribute both to our fundamental understanding of climbing plant ecology and to the development of a green façade thermal model that accurately characterises the complexity of the plant layer.
+This work contributed to our fundamental understanding of climbing plant ecology and to the development of a green façade thermal model that accurately characterises the complexity of the plant layer.

-The project is a multi-faculty initiative involving the Melbourne School Land and Environment, the Melbourne School of Engineering and the Graduate School of Design.
-It is co-funded by Nursery and Garden Industry Australia.
+The project was a multi-faculty initiative involving the Melbourne School of Land and Environment, the Melbourne School of Engineering and the Graduate School of Design.
+It was co-funded by Nursery and Garden Industry Australia.

-Bachelor of Arts (honours), Anthropology, Latrobe University, 1991
+1991 Bachelor of Arts (honours), Anthropology, Latrobe University

-Master of Urban Horticulture, Department of Resource Management & Geography, The University of Melbourne (Burnley Campus), 2011
+2011 Master of Urban Horticulture, Department of Resource Management & Geography, The University of Melbourne (Burnley Campus)